 - BearClaw™ Latches require no hardware and keep a secure grip

-- Dual 2” drain plug for easy, quick draining
+- Dual 2” drainage plug for easy, quick draining

 - Embossed 30” ruler on lid

-- At or close to being the most durable cooler in our test
+- At or close to being the most durable product in our test

 Related Camping Food Related Articles